karnaout/Web-Development/_posts/2015-11-03-Website developement tools and choices.md

 ---
 layout: post
-title: "Website Developement Tools and Choices"
+title: "Choosing Your Development Tools"
 date: 2015-11-03 03:21:35
 image: '/assets/img/'
-description: 'What type of development tool for a website should you use and why?'
+description: 'What type of development tool for your website should you use and why?'
 tags:
 - jekyll
 categories:
 - Jekyll
 twitter_text: 'How to install Jekyll.'
 ---
-##What type of development tool for a website you should use and why?
-Last post, CREATE A WEBSITE, discussed the three common ways to develop a website.
-Today I want to summarize the advantages and disadvantages of these three ways.
-Then compare between static and dynamic web sites.
-according to the discussion of last week, the advantages and disadvantages of these three ways can be illustrated as follows
+Websites come in a variety of different shapes and sizes and they can be reached by using any of different tools.
+This is advantageous because you can find the tool that best fits your needs and the way you work.
+Last week discussion showed advantages and disadvantages of the three most common web development tools.
+Throughout this guide, I will shed light on the your choices in personal direction and compare them in order for you to find the best fits choice for your website development

 <table style="width:50%">
   <tr>